“Worship is the sound our life makes”

 Growing up with God

 A long-time friendship between families brought David and Nicole to the same vacation spots and family get-togethers in the very early days, but with more than ten years between them, they never really crossed paths as children.
 By twelve David had written his first song.
 Still performing Southern gospel with his family at fifteen, he began writing in earnest, producing seven or eight songs in just two weeks.
 It was these songs that would put David on a plane for Nashville and launch his career as a recording artist.

-It was a performance by the Binion family at a Kentucky church where The Happy Goodman Family worshipped, that changed it all.
+It was a performance by the Binion family at a Kentucky church where The Happy Goodman Family worshipped, that changed everything.
 David’s first “in-person” meeting with Rusty Goodman came at the end of that performance, when Rusty took him to a nearby phone and called the Head of Word Music.
 Introduction made.
 Next day meeting arranged.
 Life changed.
 David was signed to Word Music immediately, and for the next decade would write, record, and perform across the country.

 Giving voice to faith

 Ask Nicole about the plan for her life, and the answer is no surprise either:

 “I always wanted to sing.
 From the time I was little I just knew that was what I wanted to do with my life, period.”